voxpelli/jquery-loadmore/README.md

 loadMore.js
 =======

-loadMore.js is a jQuery plugin for easily adding a "more"-link based pagination to an element on ones site.
+loadMore.js is a jQuery plugin for easily adding an AJAX-based "more"-link pagination to an element on ones site.

 ## Usage